vocalpy/vocalpy/docs/getting_started/quickstart.md

 Notice a couple of things about this snippet:
 - In line 1, you declare the parameters that you use to generate spectrograms explicitly, as a dictionary.
 This helps with reproducibility by encouraging you to document those parameters
 - In line 2, you also decide what function you will use to generate the spectrograms.
-Here we use the helper function `vocalpy.spectrogram`.
+Here we use the helper function {py:func}`vocalpy.spectrogram`.
-- In line 3, you create an instance of the `SpectrogramMaker` class with the function you want to use to generate spectrograms, and the parameters to use with that function.
-We refer to the function we pass in as a `callback`, because the `SpectrogramMaker` will "call back" to this function when it makes a spectrogram.
+- In line 3, you create an instance of the {py:class}`~vocalpy.SpectrogramMaker` class with the function you want to use to generate spectrograms, and the parameters to use with that function.
+We refer to the function we pass in as a `callback`, because the {py:class}`~vocalpy.SpectrogramMaker` will "call back" to this function when it makes a spectrogram.
-- In line 4, you make the spectrograms, with a single call to the method `vocalpy.SpectrogramMaker.make`.
+- In line 4, you make the spectrograms, with a single call to the method {py:meth}`vocalpy.SpectrogramMaker.make`.
 You pass in the sounds we loaded earlier, and you tell VocalPy that you want to parallelize the generation of the spectrograms.
-This is done for you, using the library :mod:`dask`.
+This is done for you, using the library {py:mod}`dask`.

 +++

-### Data type: `vocalpy.Spectrogram`
+### Data type: {py:class}`vocalpy.Spectrogram`

 +++

-As you might have guessed, when we call `SpectrogramMaker.make`, we get back a list of spectrograms.
+As you might have guessed, when we call {py:meth}`vocalpy.SpectrogramMaker.make`, we get back a list of spectrograms.

 This is the next data type we'll look at.